 Every day will I bless you, and I will praise your name forever and ever.

-The passage opens with verbs that describe the devotion of the psalmist.
+The prayer begins with promises to praise the Lord daily, using specific verbs to describe his devotion.
 “Bless” (bārak) implies bending one’s knee in submission or reverence; “praise” (hālal), though it is sometimes used to refer to human beings, is most frequently used as a call to praise God.
 The psalmist exclaims that he will offer blessings and praise all his days.

-As is seen so often in hymns of praise, it is the name of God that is lauded, the name somewhat removed from God yet an expression of the very essence of God.
+As is seen so often in hymns of praise, it is the name of God that is lauded.
 To extol God’s name was a way of showing both reverence and praise.

 Great is the LORD and highly to be praised; his greatness is unsearchable.